-A: USACE will release a Draft Disposition Report and Environmental Assessment for public review and comment.
+A: The Corps will release a Draft Disposition Report and Environmental Assessment for public review and comment for the USAF study in spring 2020.
 A 60-day review period is planned, during which additional public meetings may be held.
+The public will also have an opportunity to review a draft report for the LSAF and Lock and Dam 1 study in late 2021.